 I’m the wife of a college professor and administrator, which means I think college students are rad, even if they do tease me for loving Survivor, putting fair-trade chocolate in everything I bake, and saying things like “rad.”

-We’re raising our daughters—a preschooler and a toddler—to call Kentucky “home” and to love words as much as we do.
+We’re raising our daughters—a second-grader and a fourth-grader—to call Kentucky “home” and to love words as much as we do.

 You can find me trying to find a little bit of grace in the mundane chaos that is raising small children on Instagram @thissacramentallife.
 If you’re interested in naming some sacraments yourself, be sure to connect with me in that space.
 Instagram is by far my favorite way of keeping up with beauty and grace.